Medical professionals get sick too.

 Notify your teacher/s

-Once leave is approved, you will need to email the academic lead or tutor of any of your compulsory classes, to notify them that you have approved leave for medical reasons.
+Once leave is approved, you will need to email the academic lead or tutor for each of your compulsory classes, to notify them that you have approved leave for medical reasons.
 If suitable, your year coordinator and academic lead/tutor can be emailed in a single email together, or for sensitive issues just email your year coordinator, who will deal with the leave from there.

 For phase 2 students this will usually mean contacting your clinical supervisor.